 I was promised more than this, I’m certain.

-Keep it shut, listen to me, because I said so, that’s why.
+Go to church, listen to me, because I said so—that’s why!

 But these tropes are all a debtor’s bargain, a fool’s bet—

-the carrot and stick that is a spot of ease,
+the carrot and stick that was a spot of ease,

-heart and hope, a hand to hold and no one left wanting.
+heart and hope, a hand to hold and no one, in the end,

-All the talking, would, I thought, be done by now,
+All the talking, would, I thought, have been done by now,

-the lessons heard, wisdom learned and pride earned.
+the lessons heard, their wisdom learned and everyone’s pride earned.

 Thank you for reading Doesn’t it?
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 The photograph was taken at Acadia National Park in Maine.
 To see my photography, please visit the Book of Bokeh blog.